Understanding the Components of Electronic Door Hardware: A Security Professional’s Guide

 But with a solid grasp of door hardware fundamentals, you can take back ownership of the entire opening, quote jobs with confidence, and boost profitability on every project.

-The 8 Key Components of Electronic Door Hardware (and Why They Matter to Dealers)
+8 Key Components of Electronic Door Hardware to Consider (and Why They Matter to Dealers)

 Whether you’re working on a school, office, healthcare facility, or government building, every controlled opening includes a combination of these eight hardware categories.
 Each plays a specific role in access, egress, safety, and compliance—and each one represents a dealer opportunity when specified correctly.